 Disciplinary procedures may be initiated on individual or organizational behavior upon receipt and analysis of an official incident report or valid complaint.
 The Dean of Students' Office will investigate to determine if there is sufficient cause to proceed with disciplinary action.
 Should sufficient cause be determined, the Dean of Students' Office may conduct an administrative hearing, assign the case to be mediated, or assign the case to a student conduct board.
-All disciplinary hearings will use preponderance of the evidence as the standard to determine responsibility for charges related to this policy.
 Some examples of the boards are:

 - a.
 The Greek Conduct Board, original jurisdiction and appeal board for Greek organizations - b.
 The Student Conduct Board, original jurisdiction and appeal board for students - c.
 An Administrative Board, original jurisdiction, sexual misconduct, and appeal board - d.
-Administrative hearing, original jurisdiction Dean of Students representative - e.
 Mediation by students or administrators trained by the Dean of Students' Office